FraancescaFranzese/Vitis-Tutorials/AI_Engine_Development/AIE-ML/Design_Tutorials/11_Bilinear_Interpolation/README.md

 The following outlines the main modifications made to make the code compatible with AIE-ML compilation.

 In the first case, the AIE API library calls have been used.
 AIE API is a portable programming interface for AIE accelerators.
 It is implemented as a C++ header-only library that provides types and operations that get translated into efficient low-level intrinsics.
 The API also provides higher-level abstractions such as iterators and multi-dimensional arrays. [[6]].
-First, instead of using the keyword "auto," vectors and accumulators must be explicitly declared:
+First, instead of using the keyword `auto`, vectors and accumulators must be explicitly declared:

 ```cpp